 This case illustrates the fluidity of accident death cases in Ohio and all across America.
 Depending upon the hue and cry, some accident death cases are being prosecuted as higher level felonies, even murder.

 Vehicular Homicide in Ohio (Ohio Revised Code 2903.06) is the charge when alcohol or recklessness is not involved in the fatal accident.
 If a motorist causes an accident resulting in the tragic death of another, the police will likely test blood samples of everyone involved.
 Witnesses will be interviewed and accident reconstruction will commence.
-If the collision is the result of simple negligence, the motorist wil most likely be charged with Vehicular Homicide.
+If the collision is the result of simple negligence, the motorist will most likely be charged with Vehicular Homicide.

 Vehicular Homicide Defense Lawyer in Columbus

 These are extremely dangerous charges and if convicted, it will likely change your life forever.
 If you or someone you know has been arrested and charged with aggravated vehicular homicide in Columbus Ohio or Franklin County Ohio, it is critical that you enlist the assistance of a proven Columbus vehicular homicide defense lawyer.
-If you or someone you know has been charged in one of the other 88 counties in Ohio, know that the attorneys of Koffel Law Firm will review the case and make a decision within 24 hours if they can help or not.
+If you or someone you know has been charged in one of the other 88 counties in Ohio, know that the attorneys of KBN will review the case and make a decision within 24 hours if they can help or not.